chrisbratlien/wp-rotator/README.txt

 == Description ==

 Rotator for featured images.
 Control which posts to rotate with Query Vars setting.
 Slide or cross-fade animation style.
 Control animate/rest delay times.
 Toggle info box and override clicktrough URLs at a per-post level.
-Override the CSS in your theme's functions.php file.
+Use hooks to override the CSS, Javascript, or markup in your theme's functions.php file.

 http://chrisbratlien.com/wp-rotator